-Call volume has increased significantly since the pandemic began, with some banks reporting as much as a 200% increase in sustained call volume.
-Digital interactions with contact center agents - like live chats, emails, and social messaging - have also become much more popular as customers have moved away from in-person interactions.
+Call volume has increased significantly since the pandemic began, with some financial institutions reporting as much as a 200% increase in sustained call volume.
+Digital interactions with contact center agents - like live chats, emails, and social messaging - have also become much more popular with the shift away from in-person interactions.
 With many branches remaining closed, the contact center has taken the place of face-to-face interactions, and many experts say this shift is here to stay.

-Banks that listen to the evolving needs of their customers and learn to successfully leverage their contact center to amplify CX, will win out over those that do not.
+Financial institutions that listen to the evolving needs of their consumers and effectively leverage their contact center to address those needs and amplify CX will win out over those that do not.

-Want to improve contact center experiences for your employees and customers?Watch the On-Demand Webinar
+Want to improve contact center experiences for your employees and account holders?Watch the On-Demand Webinar

 Strategies to deliver high-value experiences through your contact center:

-- Leverage cutting-edge tools and automated processes to simplify contact center interactions, maximize back-end technology, and simplify processes for agents and customers.
-For example, data analysis and automation, knowledge base solutions, and customer service automation tools.
+- Leverage cutting-edge tools and automated processes to simplify contact center interactions, maximize back-end technology, and simplify processes for agents and account holders.
+For example, data analysis and automation, knowledge base solutions, and service automation tools.

-- Present customers with a live agent when they have needs that cannot be addressed by chatbots or virtual agents.
-Digital solutions can do a great job of answering questions and resolving concerns up front, but banks must stay attuned to customer frustrations, and being unable to reach a representative when a bot can’t solve a problem can be a major pain point.
+- Present a live agent when needs cannot be addressed by chatbots or virtual agents.
+Digital solutions can do a great job of answering questions and resolving concerns up front, but banks and credit unions must stay attuned to account holder frustrations, and being unable to reach a representative when a bot can’t solve a problem can be a major pain point.

-- Perform data research and customer listening exercises to understand and resolve areas of distress and eliminate friction within the customer journey and all-up experience.
+- Perform data research and account holder listening exercises to understand and resolve areas of distress and eliminate friction within the interaction journey and all-up experience.

-- Adopt authentication and detection solutions to better protect your institution and customers against fraud exposure – building customer trust and developing lifelong loyalty.
+- Adopt authentication and detection solutions to better protect your institution and account holders against fraud exposure – building trust and developing lifelong loyalty.

-- Move contact center operations to the cloud to increase efficiencies, empower adaptability to changing conditions, reduce resource needs and eliminate friction for customers and employees.
+- Move contact center operations to the cloud to increase efficiencies, empower adaptability to changing conditions, reduce resource needs and eliminate friction for account holders and employees.

 Enhance the Agent Experience

-As Kurt Schroeder, Director of Customer Experience with Avtex, and Jamie Gomell, Senior Client Strategist with Avtex, described in their conversation with BAI, banks are witnessing simultaneous stresses on both customer and employee experiences.
+As Kurt Schroeder, Director of Customer Experience with Avtex, and Jamie Gomell, Senior Client Strategist with Avtex, described in their conversation with BAI, financial institutions are witnessing simultaneous stresses on both account holder and employee experiences.
 When their stakeholder groups are supported separately or unevenly, there will be problems.
 Excellent CX can only happen when the organizations also focus on making the most of their employee experience.

 It is important to support, empower, and enable your contact center agents, to prevent staff from becoming overworked and feeling unhappy.
 This is especially important while agents continue to work remotely.
-The employee experience you provide is intrinsically linked to customer experience and must remain a core element of any customer experience strategy.
+The employee experience you provide is intrinsically linked to the interaction experience and must remain a core element of any CX strategy.

-Foster a better agent experience for higher-value interactions with customers:
+Foster a better agent experience for higher-value interactions with account holders:

 - Streamline technologies, systems and processes wherever possible to eliminate complexities and drive efficiency and productivity for staff.

-- Empower agents with tools and information that feed customer information and interaction history to help them deliver accurate - even predictive – information and add meaning to each customer interaction.
+- Empower agents with tools that feed account holder information and interaction history to help them deliver accurate - even predictive – information and add meaning to each interaction.

-- Leverage a single platform to capture activity across all different channels to enable any individual contact center agent to more easily pick-up where the customer last left off.
+- Leverage a single platform to capture activity across all different channels to enable any individual contact center agent to more easily pick up where the account holder last left off.

-- Provide a more efficient, less cumbersome support environment to your agents, so they are better able to deliver an informed, efficient experience to every customer.
-For example, you can give your agents a singular interface to deliver, manage and document relevant customer information.
+- Provide a more efficient, less cumbersome support environment to your agents, so they are better able to deliver an informed, efficient experience to every individual.
+For example, you can give your agents a singular interface to deliver, manage, and document relevant account holder information.

 - Communicate with staff about technology changes, supporting them with a thoughtful onboarding strategy that is paced for optimal learning, acceptance, and implementation.

-Data from Forrester’s CX Index proves that when customers have a better experience, their intentions to stay with a brand longer, buy more from that brand and recommend that brand all increase.
-They are also more likely to forgive that brand’s missteps.
-This means that there is huge financial upside for banks that choose to prioritize the delivery of a meaningful, more human customer experience across all channels.
+Data from Forrester’s CX Index proves that when individuals have a better experience, their intentions to stay with a brand longer, buy more from that brand, and recommend that brand all increase.
+They are also more likely to forgive a brand’s missteps.
+This means that there is huge financial upside for banks and credit unions that choose to prioritize the delivery of a meaningful, more human experience across all channels.

-For over 45 years the customer experience experts at Avtex have been helping financial institutions deliver more impactful customer experiences that have resulted in sustained customer value, loyalty and business.
-Hear directly from these experts about how your bank can adopt these same strategies.
+For over 45 years, the CX experts at Avtex have been helping financial institutions deliver more impactful experiences that have resulted in sustained consumer value, loyalty, and business.
+Hear directly from these experts about how your institution can adopt these same strategies.